BCBeno/TextFileTools/README.md

-# Duplicate Line Remover
+# TextFile Tools

-Duplicate Line Remover is a Java program that helps you remove duplicate lines from text files.
+TextFile Tools is a Java program that helps you remove duplicate lines from text files.
 It provides a user-friendly menu with various options to perform different tasks.

 ## Table of Contents
 - [Installation](#installation)